 We pursue execution quality by striving for the best price that’s reasonably available for the orders you place.

 The majority of our orders are filled at the National Best Bid and Offer (NBBO) or better, which means most customers are, at a minimum, receiving the best publicly available bid or ask price.
 We also perform regular, rigorous reviews of the execution quality our customers receive, looking at factors like execution price, speed, and price improvement.

 Consistent with SEC Rule 606, we disclose our routing practices and other relevant information required by SEC Rule 606(a) in the "SEC Rule 606 and 607 Disclosure Statements" for RHF and RHS in our Disclosure Library.

 No. All market makers with whom we have relationships pay us rebates at the same rate, which means we aren’t incentivized to send orders to any one specific market maker.

-We earn a percentage of the bid-ask spread, or the difference between the highest price to buy (bid) and the lowest price to sell (ask) the equity, at the time of execution.
-Spread is determined by the National Best Bid and Offer (NBBO) published spread.
+We earn a percentage of the bid/ask spread, or the difference between the highest price to buy (bid) and the lowest price to sell (ask) the equity, at the time of execution.
+The spread is determined by the NBBO.